DSchroer/schroer.ca/source/about/index.md

 __[Artificial](http://artificialgame.ca/):__ A third person dungeon crawler.
 Featuring numerous enemies, boss battles and, an upgrade system.
 I was one of the four developers who built this project and developed the IK and procedural generation systems.

 __[Guide](https://play.google.com/store/apps/details?id=com.ReframeGames.GuideGame&hl=en):__ A serious game focusing on telling a story of mental health through the eyes of a phoenix.
-I developed the lighting system that is heavily used to set the player's mood.
+I developed the dynamic lighting system that is heavily used to control the tone of the game.

 __[Trip Tracker](https://trips.schroer.ca/):__ A small travel blog service used for a relatives' trip through Europe.
 It is a prototype mobile friendly travel CMS.